-The student will receive college credit for the following courses provided a record of the CAP Examination scores is produced and a written request is made to the Division of Business and Industry for conversion to college credit.
+The student will receive college credit for the following courses provided a record of the CAP Examination scores is produced and a written request is made to the Division of Professional and Technical Studies for conversion to college credit.
 The credit awarded for passing the CAP examination is under review in light of recent changes to the exam.

-• BUSN 1305 Introduction. to Business
+BUSN 1305 Introduction. to Business 3 hours

-• BUSN 2370 Legal Environment of Business
+BUSN 2370 Legal Environment of Business 3 hours

-• BUSN 1320 Business Calculations
+BUSN 1320 Business Calculations 3 hours

-• BUSN 1302 Keyboarding with Word Processing 3 hours
+BUSN 1302 Keyboarding with Word Processing 3 hours

-ADMN 1309 Records Management
+ADMN 1309 Records Management 3 hours

-ADMN 1308 Office Procedures
+ADMN 1308 Office Procedures 3 hours

-ADMN 2395 APT Internship
+ADMN 2395 APT Internship 3 hours